 What to Expect in A Top of the Line Hardtail Mountain Bike

 As with many things, there are different features and expectations when it comes to mountain bikes with different pricing levels.

-What can I expect in the best hardtail mountain bikes besides the premium pricing?
+What can I expect in the best hardtail mountain bikes beside the premium pricing?

 Here’s a quick summary of what you can expect in the best hardtail mountain bikes.

-Let’s take a deeper look into each of them below.
+Let’s take a deeper look at each of them below.

 1. A Lightweight and Fast Bike